Olutoyin Augustus

-Olutoyin "Toyin" Augustus (born 24 December 1979) is a Nigerian hurdler who competes in the 100 metres hurdles.
+Olutoyin "Toyin" Augustus (born 24 December 1979) is a former Nigerian hurdler who competed in the 100 metres hurdles.

 She began her career with a win at the African Championships in Athletics in 2006, easily beating the opposition to the 100 m hurdles title.
 She went on to represent Africa at the 2006 IAAF World Cup, where she finished in eighth place.
 In 2007, she added the All-Africa Games title to her continental one, holding off a challenge from compatriot Jessica Ohanaja.
 She began competing at the global level, making appearances at the 2007 World Championships, 2008 IAAF World Indoor Championships and the 2008 Beijing Olympic Games, but she did not get past the heats stage at any of the events.
 She faced strong competition at continental level also, as Fatmata Fofanah took the 100 m hurdles title at the 2008 African Championships, leaving Augustus to settle for the silver medal.

 She ran at the 2009 World Championships in Athletics, taking part in the hurdles competition as well as the women's 4×100 metres relay race for Nigeria.
 She reached the semi-final stage in the hurdles but was later disqualified and finished 16th overall in the sprint relay event.
 At the Berlin World Championships, Augustus was subject to a blood and urine test for the WADA.
 Her blood sample had no documented negative findings, but her urine sample tested positive for abnormal high levels of testosterone.
 The IAAF Doctor's opinion stated that "This finding could be compatible with an administration of testosterone and/or related prohormones…"